kyla100/AboutMe/README.md

 ## Experience

-### OHSU Research Intern for Hematopathologist Dr. Wei Xie M.D., Ph.D., June 2022 - present
+### Research Intern at OHSU for Hematopathologist Wei Xie M.D., Ph.D., June 2022 - present
-* Helping with Acute Myeloid Leukemia (AML) research paper - will be published soon
+* Researching Cryptic Acute Myeloid Leukemia (AML)
+* Contributing to Cryptic AML research paper as co-author - will be published soon
-* Shadowing her meetings and resident classes
+* Shadowing Dr. Xie's meetings and resident classes

-### Leadership Initiatives: International Public Health Internship, August 2022 - present (until April 2023)
+### Team Lead at Leadership Initiatives: International Public Health Internship, August 26, 2022 - present (until April 2023)
-* Working with officials from the Department of Public Health in Nigeria to formulate public health guidelines, policies, and support to implement and evaluate health surveillance, and promotion, and disease prevention programs.
+* Build & lead a team of three high school seniors to work with officials from the Department of Public Health in Nigeria to formulate public health guidelines, policies, and support to implement and evaluate health surveillance, and promotion, and disease prevention programs.
 * Targeting major health concerns in Bauchi, Nigeria by working with local development and health care workers to hold educational workshops across the state that targets the major health concerns including Immunization, Reproductive Health, Adolescent Health, Food and Nutrition, Child Health, Drug, Food hygiene and safety, Control of Malaria, and HIV/ AIDS.
 * Working to solve issues of accessibility, equity, quality, effectiveness, affordability, and efficiency for underserved populations in Nigeria.

-### Leadership Initiatives: Advanced Medical & Health Internship, August 1st - August 12th, 2022
+### Intern at Leadership Initiatives: Advanced Medical & Health Internship, August 1st - August 12th, 2022
 * Learned about the 4 most prevalent diseases in developing countries, specifically Nigeria for this internship, and their treatments and preventions: Typhoid, Malaria, Nutritional Anemia, Acute Respiratory Infection (ARI)
    * Met and worked with various doctors from Nigeria through Zoom
 * Created a Public Health campaign and presentation for ARI Prevention
    * Campaign and Proposal: https://www.canva.com/design/DAFIYPXJr-M/7fp9mZwM1OOT1UfcH-75yw/edit
    * Presentation: https://www.canva.com/design/DAFIxDN6k3c/ae5PHONWFvse-c1-gvZMmA/edit
    * After approval from board, our campaign will be in motion in local areas of Bauchi State, Nigeria
-* Diagnosed a Nigerian patient live through Zoom for the 4 most prevalent diseases (recording will be on website published and linked here later)
+* Diagnosed a pediatric Nigerian patient live through Zoom for the 4 most prevalent diseases (recording will be on personal website published and linked here later)
 * Learned general medical skills: suturing, casting, patient communication, steps for diagnosis, etc.
 * Talked with many special guest speakers/doctors from the World Health Organization (WHO), Georgetown, various hospitals, etc. of various healthcare fields to learn more about different healthcare professions
 * Recieved the Drew C. Richardson Memorial Scholarship (1 of 2 recipients out of 200+ applicants) to cover internship costs

-### Shadowing Geriatrician Dr. Joe Flaherty M.D. in Medical City Plano, Texas - August 2022
+### Shadowing Geriatrician Dr. Joe Flaherty M.D. in Medical City Plano, Texas - July 2022
 * Experienced the daily life of a clinical doctor in a hospital setting post-COVID
 * Learned the typical hospital protocols and routines in Texas